danja/postcraft/danny.ayers.name/content-raw/markor-docs/------ARTICLE-BITS------/---pivot-methodology.md

 Every task should increase knowledge and productivity

+Notetaking : Must been fast to navigate into a context

+Have an agent make predictions about how Dev will progress.
+Evaluate actual progress against it.
+Rate it.
+Adjust tactics and predictor.

 Reduce the overhead of automation

 Exponential, not linear progress, acceleration - result of feedback